 All entities engaged in business within the Redmond City limits, including those physically located in commercial or in-home locations inside the City limits, those coming inside City limits to perform work, and those who earn money without a physical presence by providing services, such as telecommunications, must obtain a City of Redmond general business license.
 Washington State Law provides a model definition for “engaging in business” in order to create consistency amongst all Washington State cities who enforce a business licensing program.
 The complete definition can be found at Redmond Municipal Code 5.04.030.

 Businesses Located Outside of Redmond

-If your place of business is not located within the City limits, but you or your agents will be physically coming into the City to conduct business or to call on clients, you will need a Redmond business license.
-In addition, those who earn money without physical presence, by providing services such as telecommunications or by receiving rents, need to complete an Outside of City Business License.
+If your place of business is not located within the City limits, but you or your agents will be physically coming into the City limits to conduct business or to call on clients, you will need a Non-Resident Redmond business license.
+In addition, those who earn money without physical presence, by providing services such as telecommunications or by receiving rents, need to obtain a Non-Resident Redmond business license.

-Washington State Law also requires an established minimum sales/revenue threshold for those coming in to the City to conduct business.
-If your business is located outside of Redmond AND you will gross less than $2000.00 in Redmond, registering for a Redmond Business License is still required but will be exempt from the license fee.
-For more information on House Bill 2005 please visit their website, or view the related ordinance of the City of Redmond Business License code.
+Washington State Law also requires an established minimum sales/revenue threshold for those coming into the City to conduct business.
+If your business is located outside of Redmond AND you will gross less than $2,000.00 in Redmond, applying for a Non-Resident Redmond business license is still required but will be exempt from the licensing fee.

 All nonprofit businesses are required to obtain a business license.
-Those providing proof of their IRS 501(c)(3) Federal Tax Exemption Status will be exempt from the license fee.
+Those providing proof of their IRS 501(c)(3) Federal Tax Exemption Status will be exempt from the licensing fee.

 No, business licenses are nontransferable.
 A new owner must apply for a new business license.

-57% of the business license fees collected is earmarked for improvements to the City’s transportation infrastructure that increase overall business access and mobility.
-To date, the money collected has helped fund many projects.
+57% of the general business license fees collected are earmarked for improvements to the City’s transportation infrastructure that increase/improve overall business access and mobility.
+To date, the money collected has helped fund many beneficial transportation projects.
 The balance of collected fees contribute towards maintaining and enhancing the City’s other community defined priorities.

 In most cases, a business license is denied because of zoning or other code restrictions that conflict with the business activity type and the location’s zoning.
 A business license can also be denied because of legal violations or indebtedness to the City.

-If you do not have any employees actually working in the City, the minimum license fee of would apply.
+If you do not have any employees actually working in the City, the minimum license fee of $119.00 in 2021 would apply.

 The City of Redmond does not charge a business and occupation (B&O) tax.
 The City does charge admissions taxes, gambling taxes, and occupational utility taxes on applicable businesses.
 For more information on City of Redmond taxes, see Taxes and Fees.

 For peddling, soliciting, and canvassing each person going door to door must obtain a license, submit a copy of their driver’s license, and agree to a background check.
 The approval process for a Peddler, Solicitor or Canvasser License takes approximately two weeks and an issued license is required prior to going door-to-door.
-If you have any questions or would like a miscellaneous license application sent to you please contact the Business License Office at 425-556-2193 or email@example.com.
+If you have any questions or would like a regulatory/miscellaneous license application sent to you please contact the City of Redmond at 425-556-2193 or email@example.com.